 The rule of thumb is that staff can’t provide specialized attention.
 That means they can’t help a child take medication, feed them, nor can they offer one-on-one supervision under most circumstances.
 If this is the case, either the parent or helper can stay with a child.

-Cruise lines will give parents pagers to give them piece of mind.
+Cruise lines will give parents pagers/phones to give them piece of mind.
 If a parent is needed, the pager will alert them aboard the ship.

 Contacting the Cruise Lines